 Francis Kéré felt it was his duty to contribute to his family and to the community that had supported him, and to give the next generation the opportunity to follow in his footsteps.
 As a university student, he built a primary school in his home village and set up the association “Schulbausteine für Gando” to fund the project with the objective of combining the knowledge he had gained in Europe, with traditional building methods from Burkina Faso.

 His works in Gando, Burkina Faso include the Primary School (2001), Teacher’s Housing (2003), School Extension (2008), Library (2012), and Secondary School (2012).
 His first school in Gando received the Aga Khan Award for Architecture – recognized not only for its innovative construction techniques and expressive care in craftsmanship but also for being built cooperatively by the Gando community.
 The follow-up project in Gando, a secondary school, received the LafargeHolcim Awards Gold 2011 for Middle East Africa and also the Global LafargeHolcim Awards Gold 2012.
 The project received the first ever LafargeHolcim Building Better Recognition 2017 in honor of its influence as a realised project that has stood the test of time.

-Other works in Burkina Faso, Mali, China, Mozambique, Kenya, Togo, Sudan, Germany and Switzerland include the Dano Secondary School – Dano, Burkina Faso (2007), Center for Earth Architecture – Mopti, Mali (2010), Opera Village – Laongo, Burkina Faso (under construction), Cultural Precinct at Zhou Shan Harbour Development, China with Wang Shu, Medical Center – Léo, Burkina Faso (2012), and International Red Cross & Red Crescent Museum – Geneva, Switzerland (2012).
+Other works in Burkina Faso, Mali, China, Mozambique, Kenya, Togo, Sudan, Germany and Switzerland include the Dano Secondary School, Burkina Faso (2007); Center for Earth Architecture in Mopti, Mali (2010); Laongo Opera Village, Burkina Faso (under construction); Zhou Shan Harbour Development Cultural Precinct, China with Wang Shu; Léo Medical Center, Burkina Faso (2012); and the International Red Cross & Red Crescent Museum in Geneva, Switzerland (2012).
 Francis Kéré became the first African architect of the Serpentine pavilion (2017): a temporary summer pavilion by an international architect or design team who has not completed a building in England at the time of the Gallery’s invitation.

 He is a respected authority in the field of architecture, and on the design of buildings to be ecologically- and socially adequate for their environment.